Frequently Asked Questions

 Q: What hotels partner with Hotels for Heroes?

-A: Fisher House Foundation has partnered with the following major hotel groups: AmericInn Hotel and Suites, Best Western, Choice Hotels International, Hilton Hotels and Resorts, La Quinta Inn and Suites, Marriott Hotels and Resorts, Starwood Hotels and Resorts, and Wyndham Hotels and Resorts.
+A: Fisher House Foundation has partnered with the following major hotel groups: AmericInn Hotel and Suites, Best Western, Choice Hotels International, La Quinta Inn and Suites, Marriott Hotels and Resorts, Starwood Hotels and Resorts, and Wyndham Hotels and Resorts.

 Q: How does the program pay for the rooms?